stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): Either; more details soon.
 - Question (akumar30-stat6250): What must you do if your Horizon email address is already associated with a GitHub account?
 - Answer (akumar30-stat6250): You can change the username of the existing account.
+- Question (hhu9−stat6250): What is the team project?

 [Course Structure Quiz, Problem 5]